|Introduction to Steroids

 that liver dysfunction can affect how well the drug is metabolized.
 As with all steroids, liver function should be

 closely monitored in patients taking budesonide, and used with caution in patients with decreased liver function.

 Dr. Wendy C. Brooks states: “Budesonide is a strong corticosteroid, about fifteen times stronger than

 prednisone.
 This means that even the minimal amount that does get absorbed can be significant and it appears

 that the more inflamed the bowel lining is, the more budesonide is absorbed into the body.”

 Dosage recommendations for budesonide vary, but the standard is generally 1 mg. per day for cats, regardless

 of their weight.
 However, doses may range from .5 mg to 3 mg. per day depending upon the prescribing

-As with all medication changes, this is something which should be discussed and coordinated with your
+budesonide.
+As with all medication changes, this is something that should be discussed and coordinated with

 Depo-Medrol / Medrol (Methylprednisolone)